Biden takes responsibility for treatment of Haitian migrants | DW | 24.09.2021

 While US authorities launch an investigation into the actions of the Del Rio border guards, government has been criticized for its handling of the situation from various quarters.

-The UN High Commissioner for Refugees Filippo Grandi said he was shocked by the "deplorable conditions beneath the concrete highway overpass in Del Rio."
+The UN High Commissioner for Refugees Filippo Grandi said in a statement he was shocked by the "deplorable conditions beneath the concrete highway overpass in Del Rio."

 Grandi said the mass expulsions were inconsistent with international norms.
 Grandi called for the US "immediately and fully to lift its Title 42 restrictions in effect since March of 2020 which continue to deny most people arriving at the southwest US land border any opportunity to request asylum."